Advanced DJ mixing techniquesStep by step tutorials to mix like the pros

 Some tracks might have key changes which will mess with your mix, others blend keys together that may not work with your incoming track.

 To master DJ key mixing you’ll need to listen to your tracks, analyse the best places for loops and mix-in and mix-out zones, experiment and rehearse so you know exactly how to mix your tracks in perfect harmony.
+Find out much more about harmonic mixing and mixing with keys in our in-depth article on the subject.

 If you’re using Traktor DJ software then I recommend taking a look at this image which shows you exactly which keys mix together.
 Think of this like a clock face.
 Any 2 keys within the same “hour” will mix harmoniously.